 You can.
 The falafel won’t come out as crunchy, but they will have great flavor.
 To bake the falafel, preheat the oven to 180C/350F.
 Line a baking sheet with parchment paper and place the formed falafel balls on the baking sheet.
 Spray with cooking oil and bake until brown.
 Baking can take up to 30 minutes, and make sure to flip the falafel after 15 minutes of baking.

 Many said they prefer the air-fried falafel over the oil-fried one, but everyone is different.
 To make the falafel in an air fryer, set the temperature to 200C/390F and cook for 12 to 15 minutes.
-Don’t forget to shake the pan after 10 minutes.
+Don’t forget to flip the falafel after 10 minutes.

 After blending the chickpeas with onion and garlic, place the mixture in a Ziplock bag and freeze for up to six months.
 To thaw, place it overnight in the fridge and then use it as per the recipe.
 Do not freeze after adding the spices and baking powder.
 The flavor will come out different, and the falafel will turn dark when frying.